-Immediately after your LASIK in the UAE, your eye may experience a burning or itching sensation.
+Immediately after undergoing LASIK in Dubai, your eye may experience a burning or itching sensation.
 You may also feel like there is something in it.

 You may experience some discomfort, or in some cases, mild to moderate pain.
 Your doctor may suggest you take a mild pain reliever.
 Both your eyes may tear or be watery as well.
 Additionally, your vision will probably be hazy or blurry.

 Your doctor may give you one or more types of eye drops to take at home to help prevent infection and inflammation.
 You may also be advised to use artificial tears to help lubricate the eye.

 ** Do not resume wearing a contact lens in the operated eye, even if your vision is blurry.